codeaudit/SayKitSDK/Developer Guide/handling-user-commands.md

 SayKit includes the `CommandBar`, a `UIView` that gives users an interface to trigger `VerbalCommandRequests` directly.
 Its corresponding `UIViewController`, the `CommandBarController`, has a **requestManager** (typically the default `VerbalCommandRequestManager`) which is used to spawn new request sessions.

-[insert screenshot of command bar]
+[insert Figure UC 4: screenshot of command bar]

 In addition, the `CommandBarController` can be used to provide a visible menu of available commands in the current application context.
 Choosing a command will instantiate a SAYCommand of the corresponding type and send it directly to the **requestManager**'s command dispatcher.